rdg5/devops-challenge/documentation.md

 ### v1.3

 The app deployment is completely automated, by using Terraform we can deploy the api's on an ec2 instance using helm.
 TODO!!!

+### v.1.4

+The app automated app deployment includes Prometheus & Grafana with auto configured data source and a dashboard to monitor the http requests for both api's.
+The infrastructure is one ec2 computer.